angela-bi/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+I could design conversation progression to prepare for longer chains of conversation and better anticipation of misunderstandings.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+Other ways beyond speech I could clarify to the user how to interact could include a visual display for possible questions to ask, such as "Ask me to convert measurements" or "Ask me what grade matcha is best to use."

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system